Italy's Serie A to resume on June 20

 "In light of these considerations, the championship can resume on June 20."

-Italian football federation (FIGC) president Gabriele Gravina told the minister during the video conference that a play-off system would be used if the championship were again interrupted, while the existing standings would be used if it were stopped.
+Italy football federation (FIGC) president Gabriele Gravina assured the minister that there would be a play-off system if the championship were again interrupted.

 The announcement of the resumption of the Italian league comes just after the English Premier League confirmed it will restart on June 17.